petrusen/vizchemoton/docs/manual.md

 ## Manual for Configuration File

-This manual explains the configuration parameters of the config.yaml file for an optimal use of VizChemoton.
+This manual explains the configuration parameters of the *config.yaml* file.
+A key decision is whether to connect to the MongoDB database, where Chemoton's exploration data is stored.
+By default, VizChemoton renders the final `.html` file without requiring a MongoDB connection (`db.active`: `False`), as the reactions and compounds data are stored in the *resources* folder.
+However, if you wish to adapt VizChemoton to your own system, you need to configure the MongoDB connection (`db`) and specify the computational methodology (`method`) that was used.

 ### 1. Database (`db`)

 - **active** (`bool`): Enables (`True`) or disables (`False`) the use of the Mongo-DB.
 If it is disabled, then this section is omitted.
-This feature is meant for scenarios where either the Mongo-DB is not reachable (but one has already the reaction.csv and compound.json file), or the Mongo-DB is very large so that the querying process comes a serious bottleneck of the workflow.
-- **pathfinder** (`bool`): Enables (`True`) or disables (`False`) the use of json file generated by PATHFinder for the CRN of choice.
-This feature aims at speeding up the generation of the html file, even though it still requires to query the Mongo-DB.
 - **name** (`str`): Name of the Mongo-DB.
 - **ip** (`str`): IP address of the Mongo-DB server.
 - **port** (`str`): Port number for Mongo-DB communication.